 - 2 cans of Wolf Brand Chili, no beans

 - 1 small chopped onion

-In a small sauce pan, warm up the oil on low.
+- In a small sauce pan, warm up the oil on low.
 One-by-one, dip each side of the corn tortillas in the oil and set aside on a clean plate.
 (This step is to make sure the tortilla is pliable enough to roll.)

 - While oven is warming up, spoon a couple of tablespoons of chili into the bottom of a 13x9 baking dish.
 Put about 2 tbsp of chili.
 1 tsp chopped onion, and 1 tbsp of cheese in the middle of a tortilla and roll into an enchilada – place seam-side down in the baking dish.

-Bake the enchiladas for 22-25 minutes, until cheese is thoroughly melted and chili is bubbling.
-Serve with condiments (sour cream, pickled jalapenos, salsa, etc.).
+- Bake the enchiladas for 22-25 minutes, until cheese is thoroughly melted and chili is bubbling.
+Let cool for 5 minutes so they'll be easier to serve.